ronenbarak/Barak.VersionPatcher/README.md

 Sample:

-    Barak.VersionPatcher.exe /vcPath:$/Barak/Dev/Branch/VersionPatcherTests /vcUrl:http://phenomii1090:8085/tfs/tfsrepository/  /fsPath:D:\Temp\VersionPatcher2\VersionPatcherTests /recursive:tru
+    Barak.VersionPatcher.exe /vcPath:$/Barak/Dev/Branch/VersionPatcherTests /vcUrl:http://phenomii1090:8085/tfs/tfsrepository/  /fsPath:D:\Temp\VersionPatcher2\VersionPatcherTests /commit:true /recursive:true

 or Teamcity:

-    Barak.VersionPatcher.exe /vcPath:%vcsroot.tfs-root% /vcUrl:%vcsroot.tfs-url%  /fsPath:%teamcity.build.checkoutDir% /revision:%build.vcs.number% /recursive:true
+    Barak.VersionPatcher.exe /vcPath:%vcsroot.tfs-root% /vcUrl:%vcsroot.tfs-url%  /fsPath:%teamcity.build.checkoutDir% /revision:%build.vcs.number% /commit:true /recursive:true

 How does it work:
 ====================
-The application checks for all the files that has been changed between previous execution and current execution, it will find the project that referance this files and update those project assembly info files. when recursive paramter is set to ture, the version of all project that depends on the change will be change as well.
+The application checks for all the files that has been changed(using the source control) between previous execution and current execution, it will find the project that referance this files and update those project assembly info files(hard coded /Properties/AssemblyInfo.cs). when recursive paramter is set to ture, the version of all project that depends on the change will be change as well.

 Note:
 ====================
 We need help, use the application and report bugs(or better yet fix them).